AnEn030/BioP/README.md

 Currently, this repository only provides the Marlin configuration.h and Configuration_adv.h files of the open source 3D Bioprinter.

 After finalizing the thesis all files necessary for the construciton will be published.
+Estimated in 16.03.2021